 When a manager sets some priorities for the team on their 'direct reports' dashboard, they can also assign actions to these priorities.
 Without setting the priorities, actions will not be visible.
 Clicking on an action will reveal its description, any checklist items and more.

-The responses you give to Peakon’s questions are anonymous.
-We believe anonymity is essential for everyone to be heard on an equal footing, and to ensure you never feel uncomfortable raising the issues that you feel strongly about.
+The responses you give to Peakon’s questions are confidential.
+We believe this is essential for everyone to be heard on an equal footing, and to ensure you never feel uncomfortable raising the issues that you feel strongly about.
 Neither your coworkers, manager or anyone else in the organisation can see who has provided any particular answer or feedback.
 Responses are aggregated so individuals cannot be identified.

 Peakon (the system) tracks whether you have responded to a survey – so that it can remind you about unanswered surveys – but this information is not visible to anyone in your company and happens automatically.
 Whether you have responded to the survey is never revealed to your managers.